Post by Becky at Dockwa - Published on 4/19/18 4:00 PM

 2017: Chocolate Socks.
 If you see a vessel by this name at your docks or on your mooring field, please approach with caution and get the story of this odd name.

-A s we update this post for 2017, we must salute captains whose boat names are nod to their family heritage or a cultural sentiment they appreciate.
+In 2017 we updated this post to include another category, as we felt compelled salute captains whose boat names are nod to a cultural sentiment they appreciate or their own family's culture.
 This year's picks: Andiamo!, Italian for "Let's go!" and Ladatio, which we've learned is Hindi for "scandal."